Can Pathological Narcissists Change?

 We are still learning about this disorder, especially regarding treatment – where the research is minimal at best.

-Psychopathy is a condition that desperately warrants intervention, however at this time neuroscience has no cure to offer.
+Psychopathy and Narcissistic Personality are conditions that desperately warrant interventions, however at this time neuroscience has no cure to offer.
 Blair (2008 & 2007) suggested that exploration of a treatment that activate the amygdala (i.e., “Yohimbine”) or raises “noradrenergic activities”, may be a direction for researchers to consider.

 Some scientists recommend investigating the impact of intranasal administered oxytocin (the bonding neuropeptide) as a route of symptom improvement (Krueger, Parasuraman, Moody, Twieg, de Visser, McCabe, O’Hara, & Lee, 2013).
 However, this can come with a host of problems, particularly given that those with psychopathy could potentially respond differently from someone without a brain disorder.

 Unfortunately, researchers are still within the exploratory stage with respect to treatments.
 And the number of research groups taking on this challenge is small.
-There are gains being made, but there is not a program or pharmaceutical at this time that manages primary psychopathy.
+There are gains being made, but there is not a program or pharmaceutical at this time that manages primary psychopathy or narcissistic personality disorder.

-Sadly, the neurobiological systems that are responsible for morality, emotional empathy, care for others, impulse control, bonding, fear responsivity, and reward are faulty.
+Sadly, the neurobiological systems that are responsible for morality, emotional empathy, care for others, impulse control, bonding, fear responsivity, and reward are faulty for pathological narcissists.
 Those brain systems do not operate the way they should.
-Hence, the reason many with psychopathy do not function in a prosocial manner or interact appropriately.
+Hence, the reason they cannot function with genuine love, kindness, or respect toward the people who love them.

 Science continues to explore possible options to address this condition.
 The impact of successful psychopathy treatment will be profound, as it could lead to a safer society.